-Typically, electricity supplied by IOU's comes from a combination of selfgenerated power and power purchased from public and private markets.
-IOU's are considered monopolistic operations as they are protected from competition against other electric providers by state and federal legislation.
+Typically, electricity supplied by IOUs comes from a combination of selfgenerated power and power purchased from public and private markets.
+IOUs considered are monopolistic operations as they are protected competition from against other electric providers by state and federal legislation.
 Most IOU's sell power at retail rates to various classes of customers and at wholesale rates to other utilities, including federal, state, and local government utilities, public utility districts, rural electric cooperatives, and even other IOU's.
-Most IOU's follow a vertically integrated approach in deliverina bundled generation, transmission, distribution and delivery services to retail customers.
+Most IOU's follow a vertically integrated approach bundled in deliverina generation, transmission, distribution and delivery services to retail customers.

-Because this type of structure is privately owned and for profit, the CPUC has several programs to engage customers serviced by IOU's in CPUC proceeding and decisionmaking.
+Because this type of structure is privately owned and for profit, the CPUC has several programs to engage customers serviced by IOU's in CPUC proceeding and decision-making.
 The following programs are offered by the CPUC:

-- Consumer Affairs Branch to help resolve disputes between customers and their utility provider. - Public Advisors Office to offer information on how to participate in CPUC proceedings. - Business and Community Outreach Office to work and inform local communities on how to get involved with CPUC programs and policy making. - Small Business Program to allow for business opportunities with state and local governments.
+- Consumer Affairs Branch to help resolve disputes between customers and their utility provider.

+- Public Advisors Office to offer information on how to participate in CPUC proceedings.

+- Business and Community Outreach

+Office to work and inform local

+communities on how to get involved

+with CPUC programs and policy making.

+- Small Business Program to allow for business opportunities with state and local governments.